regdoc/piri/README.md

 ## Copyright

 This is a RESEARCH BODY, NOT real guidance information from the Internatioal Atomic Energy Agency (IAEA).
+The corpus bases on publications from the IAEA.
 All rights for IAEA content belong to the IAEA.
 For direct information and guidance visit www.iaea.org

 For questions on the corpus please write to a.korger[ät]angesagt-gmbh.de